guardian/google-ad-database-processing-scripts/readme.md

 It can also takes the ad targeting information and map it to electorates, but this only works for postcodes at the moment so isn't in the main group of scripts yet.

-It is aimed at Australian content, but most of the scripts could be applied to all ad content
+It is aimed at Australian content, but most of the scripts could be applied to all ad content if you'd like to use it elsewhere.

 ## Get the data